-- c.
-The gas chromatograph is maintained by an external technician. - d.
-The gas chromatograph is calibrated using external certified reference materials using a four-point calibration before cases are tested. - e.
+- e.
 An internal standard is used in the testing process. - f.
 A blank sample is run. - g.
 Instrument resolution is tested using a volatile mixture. - h.
-Reference materials are tested to ensure that they are appropriate for their intended use prior to use and handled consistent with manufacturer's recommendations. - i.
-Reference materials purchased from external vendors in whole blood and aqueous matrices are used as controls.
-The blood matrix control is used as a quality assurance sample to guarantee that the method can accurately and adequately measure alcohol in a whole blood matrix. - j.
-Eight controls are included in each batch.
+Reference materials are tested to ensure that they are appropriate for their intended use prior to use and handled consistent with manufacturer's recommendations. - Reference materials purchased from external vendors in whole blood and aqueous matrices are used as controls.
+The blood matrix control is used as a quality assurance sample to confirm that the method can accurately and adequately measure alcohol in a whole blood matrix. - j.
+At least ten percent of the samples in a batch are controls.
 These controls cover the high, middle, and low ends of the calibration curve. - k.
 Cases are tested in duplicate. - 1.
 All cases go through technical and administrative review. - m.
-The pipettor-diluter used for preparation of samples and the balance used to performance check the pipettor-diluter are calibrated annually by an accredited external provider.
+The pipette diluter used for preparation of samples and the balance used to performance check the pipette diluter are calibrated annually by an accredited external provider.
 The internal checks of the analytical balance by laboratory personnel are carried out using NIST-traceable weights. - n.
-The pipettor-diluter precision is checked internally on at least a quarterly basis. - 5.10.
+The pipette diluter precision is checked internally on at least a quarterly basis.

+5.10.
 Uncertainty of Measurement